-4.23 Due Process; Notice; Hearings; Examiner The Tribal Commission shall provide due process and provide notice and a hearing if it is to utilize any of its enforcement capabilities in the administration of its powers and duties hereunder.

-- 4.23.1 No Hearing, Voluntary Resolution Whenever it shall appear to the satisfaction of the Tribal Commission that all of the interested parties involved in any proposed hearing have agreed concerning the matter at hand, the Tribal Commission may dismiss the issue without a hearing. - 4.23.2 Notice of Hearing The Tribal Commission shall, within 5 days after the event giving rise to the concern, provide a written notice setting forth, with specificity, the issues to be resolved. - 4.23.3 Hearing The Tribal Commission shall, within 5 days after the notice of hearing pursuant to 4.23.2, provide the affected parties the right to present oral or written testimony to all people interested therein as determined by the Tribal Commission. - 4.23.4 Examiner The Tribal Commission shall act as examiner for the purpose of holding any hearing, or the Tribal Commission may appoint a Person qualified in the law or possessing knowledge or expertise in the subject matter of the hearing to act as examiner for the purpose of holding any hearing.
-Any such appointment shall constitute a delegation to such examiner of the powers of the Tribal Commission under this Code with respect to any such hearing. - 4.23.5 Decision The Examiner shall render a written opinion within 48 hours of the hearing.
-The decision of the Examiner shall be final: provided, however, that the Tribe, the Authority and the Tribal Commission may agree by Contract that the rights of a party under a Contract for the financing, development, operation and management that may be impaired by an action of the Tribal Commission or the Examiner may be subject to arbitration and other proceedings in accordance with applicable Contracts.
+- 4.23 Due Process; Notice; Hearings; Examiner.
+The Tribal Commission shall provide due process and provide notice and a hearing if it is to utilize any of its enforcement capabilities in the administration of its powers and duties hereunder. - 4.23.1 No Hearing, Voluntary Resolution Whenever it shall appear to the satisfaction of the Tribal Commission that all of the interested parties involved in any proposed hearing have agreed concerning the matter at hand, the Tribal Commission may dismiss the issue without a hearing. - 4.23.2 Notice of Hearing The Tribal Commission shall, within five (5) days after the event giving rise to the concern, provide a written notice setting forth, with specificity, the issues to be resolved. - 4.23.3 Hearing The Tribal Commission shall, within five (5) days after the notice of hearing pursuant to 4.23.2, provide the affected parties the right to present oral or written testimony to all people interested therein as determined by the Tribal Commission. - 4.23.4 Examiner The Tribal Commission shall act as examiner for the purpose of holding any hearing, or the Tribal Commission may appoint a Person qualified in the law or possessing knowledge or expertise in the subject matter of the hearing to act as examiner for the purpose of holding any hearing.
+Any such appointment shall constitute a delegation to such examiner of the powers of the Tribal Commission under this Code with respect to any such hearing.